 In most women who have recently given birth and are exclusively breastfeeding and who have not had a menstrual period, pregnancy is unlikely to occur for 6 months after the baby is delivered, even when no contraception is used.
 However, starting to use contraception within 3 months after delivery is recommended if bottle feeding has started or there are any interruptions in breastfeeding.

 If a woman has coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more or diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Symptoms of diabetes may... read more or has risk factors for them (such as a close relative with either disorder), a blood test is usually done to measure levels of cholesterol, other fats (lipids), and sugar (glucose) before a combination contraceptive is prescribed.
 Even if these levels are abnormal, doctors may still prescribe a low-dose estrogen combination contraceptive.
 However, they periodically do blood tests to monitor the woman’s lipid and sugar levels.
 Women with diabetes can usually take combination oral contraceptives unless diabetes has damaged blood vessels or they have had diabetes for more than 20 years.

-If women have had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
-If results are normal, women can take oral contraceptives.
+If a person has had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
+If results are normal, oral contraceptives may be taken.

 Also before starting oral contraceptives, a woman should talk with her doctor about the advantages and disadvantages of oral contraceptives for her situation.

-The main advantage of oral contraceptives (birth control pills) is reliable, continuous contraception if oral contraceptives are taken as instructed.
+The main advantage of oral contraceptives (birth control pills) is reliable, continuous contraception if the pills are taken as instructed.

 Also, taking oral contraceptives reduces the occurrence of the following:

 Abnormal uterine bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding in women of childbearing age is bleeding from the uterus that does not follow the normal pattern for menstrual cycles.
 That is, it occurs too frequently or irregularly... read more due to ovulatory dysfunction (abnormal bleeding that results from changes in the hormonal control of menstruation)

 Infections of the fallopian tubes

-Breakthrough bleeding is common during the first few months of oral contraceptive use, particularly if women forget to take the tablets, but it usually stops as the body adjusts to the hormones.
+Breakthrough bleeding and missing periods (amenorrhea) is common during the first few months of combination oral contraceptive use, particularly if women forget to take the pills, but it usually stops as the body adjusts to the hormones.
 Breakthrough bleeding is bleeding that occurs between periods, when women are taking the active pill.
 Doctors may increase the dose of estrogen to manage both breakthrough bleeding and amenorrhea.

 Oral contraceptives can also cause vomiting, headaches, depression, and problems sleeping.

 In some women, oral contraceptives cause dark patches (melasma) on the face, similar to those that may occur during pregnancy.
 Exposure to the sun darkens the patches even more.
-If dark patches develop, women should discuss stopping the oral contraceptives with their doctor.
+If dark patches develop, doctors usually stop the oral contraceptives.
 The patches slowly fade after the contraceptives are stopped.